 double-precision real- or complex-valued vector and must have at least four

 Analytic wavelet used to compute the CWT, specified as

 'bump'.
-These character vectors specify the
+These character

-analytic Morse, Morlet, or bump wavelet, respectively.
+vectors specify the analytic Morse, Morlet, and bump wavelet, respectively.

 The default Morse wavelet uses a symmetry parameter, , that is equal to 3 and has a time-bandwidth product that of 60.

 fs— Sampling frequency